How Will Arnett & Chris Pratt conspired to make 'LEGO Masters' crossover with 'Jurassic World' happen

 Did any of the teams get overly ambitious?

 Sure.
-But the worst thing would be to have the Universal people go, "Well, that not that good."
+But the worst thing would be to have the Universal people go, "Well, that was not good."
 [Laughs.]

 Speaking of builds, let's talk about that Jurassic Park logo made out of LEGO.
 Who built that?